itskalvik/bluerobotics_sonar/README.md

 ## Overview
 This package contains four main nodes:

-- `ping1d`: A driver node that interfaces with the Ping1D sonar.
-It publishes the full echo profile, including distance and confidence readings.
-- `ping1d_imager`: A processing node that subscribes to the Ping1D data and creates a waterfall image visualization.
-- `ping360`: A driver node for the Ping360 scanning sonar.
-It publishes the full echo profile for each angle in a 360-degree scan.
-- `ping360_imager`: A processing node that converts the Ping360 data into a polar image for real-time visualization.
+- **`ping1d`** and **`ping360`**: Driver nodes that interface with the sonar hardware.
+They capture raw sonar data and publish it as a ROS 2 message.

+- **`ping1d_imager`** and **`ping360_imager`**: Processing nodes that subscribe to the raw sonar data, convert it into a waterfall image for the Ping 1D and a polar image for the Ping 360.
+The imagers either publish the image on a new topic or save it to a video file.
+This node can also process data from a ROS 2 bag file.

 ---

 ## Installation

-To install the [Blue Robotics Sonar](https://github.com/itskalvik/bluerobotics_sonar) ROS2 package, install [Blue Robotics ping-python](https://github.com/bluerobotics/ping-python/tree/deployment), clone this repository into your ROS 2 workspace, and build it using `colcon`:
+To install the [Blue Robotics Sonar](https://github.com/itskalvik/bluerobotics_sonar) ROS2 package, install [Blue Robotics ping-python](https://github.com/bluerobotics/ping-python/tree/deployment) package, clone this repository into your ROS 2 workspace, and build it using `colcon`:

 ```bash
 # Install ping-python